Israel’s killing of Hamas’ leader is a harsh blow, but hardly fatal. What happens now?

 Another figure of note is Khalil al-Hayya, a lead figure in negotiations with Israel mediated by Qatar.
 He delivered Friday’s address confirming Sinwar’s death, which was a combined eulogy and rallying cry.
 In it, he hailed the slain leader’s “martyrdom,” saying it would “only increase the strength and resolve” of Hamas.

-Propaganda bonanza?
+Propaganda boost

-Many regional observers were surprised by Israel’s release of dramatic drone footage showing the last moments of Sinwar’s life as he battled Israeli troops who encountered him and a pair of fellow fighters.
+Many regional observers were surprised by Israel’s release of dramatic drone video showing the last moments of Sinwar’s life as he battled Israeli troops who encountered him and a pair of fellow fighters.
 It’s already being mobilized to build his folk-hero legacy.

 In a widely viewed clip, Sinwar is shown seated alone inside a shattered building, one arm maimed and motionless, using his good arm to hurl a stick or pole at the Israeli drone tracking him.